ms/buildtogether.tech/10-newcomers/index.md

 3. Make governance explicit.
 :   <cite>Raymond2001</cite> described an egalitarian world in which everyone
     could contribute equally to open projects.
-Two decades later, we can see how unequal and unwelcoming open source can be if authority lies with those willing to shout loudest and longest.
-Large, well-established projects that incorporate as non-profits are required to promulgate bylaws; smaller projects should explain who gets a say in what and how to become someone whose vote counts (<span x="important"/>).
+Two decades later, we can see how misleading it was, and how unequal and unwelcoming projects can be if authority lies with those willing to shout loudest and longest
+    <cite>Cohen2018</cite>.
+Large, well-established projects that incorporate
+    as non-profits are required to promulgate bylaws; smaller projects should have some explicit <span i="governance">governance</span> that explains who gets a say in what and how to become someone whose vote counts (<span x="important"/>).

 4. Keep knowledge up to date and findable.
 :   A single project may use wikis, files in GitHub, shared Google Docs, old
-    tweets or Slack messages, and email archives; keeping information about a specific topic in a single place and clearly defining the purpose of each communication medium saves newcomers from having to navigate multiple unfamiliar data sources to find what they need <cite>Lin2020</cite>.
-At the same time, outdated documentation may lead newcomers to a wrong understanding of the project, which is also demotivating.
-While it may be hard to keep material up to date, community members should at least remove or clearly mark outdated information.
+    tweets or chat messages, and email archives; keeping information about a specific topic in a single place and clearly defining the purpose of each communication medium saves newcomers from having to navigate multiple unfamiliar data sources to find what they need <cite>Lin2020</cite>.
+At the same time, outdated documentation may lead newcomers to understand the project incorrectly, which is also demotivating.
+While it's hard to keep material up to date, community members should at least remove or clearly mark outdated information.

-5. Have and enforce a code of conduct.
+5. Have and enforce a <span i="Code of Conduct">Code of Conduct</span>.
 :   We discussed this rule in <span x="starting"/>, but it bears repeating here.
     Your project's culture is defined by the worst behavior it tolerates
     <cite>Gruenert2015</cite>, and every instance of bad behavior will drive